Skip to content

 Once systems connect all disciplines, they stop being a tool for designers and become a shared foundation for the entire organization.
 Coherence stops being a goal and becomes the way the company works.

-Section titled “Why Design is the right organization to support this platform”An experience platform only works if the organization can sustain it.
+An experience platform only works if the organization can sustain it.
 You can build the best system in the world, but if ownership is fragmented, it breaks into local versions and workarounds.

 What holds it together is not hierarchy but shared purpose.
 Companies need a place where all disciplines meet as equals, and a function that cares about coherence as much as delivery.
 In most companies I’ve worked with, that place didn’t exist until Design created it.
+In the few where Engineering tried to hold that role, the focus naturally shifted toward technical outcomes.
+Experience never was the primary goal.

-Engineering, Product, and Marketing have critical responsibilities.
-But Design is the only team whose main concern is the experience itself.
+Experience Design is the only team whose main concern is the experience itself.
 That focus keeps the platform grounded in people, not process.
-Engineering has many other priorities to balance, which makes it harder for experience to stay central.

 The next sections look at how this connection works in practice, through Design Engineering and through Content Design.
 These are two of the most powerful and often misunderstood dimensions of the platform, the parts that turn principles into real experiences.

-Section titled “Why Design Engineering finds a home inside Design”Companies call these roles many things: UX Engineer, some Design Technologist, some Front-end Designer.
-Titles change, but the work stays the same: the bridge between design and code, between how something looks and how it behaves.
+Companies call these roles many things: UX Engineer, Design Technologist, Frontend Designer.
+Titles change, but the work stays consistent: bridging design and code, and turning intent into behavior.

 As Diana Mounter explains in Design Engineering: The next era of Software Design, Design Engineering takes many forms.
 Some focus on expressive brand and marketing work, others on system foundations or product polish.
 What unites them is fluency in both design and implementation.

-Front-end has become so broad that the layer users actually feel, HTML and CSS, often gets deprioritized.
+Frontend has become so broad that the layer users actually feel, HTML and CSS, often gets deprioritized.

-Diana Mounter VP of Design at AlphaSense That layer is exactly where an experience platform lives: in semantics, layout, motion, and behavior.
-When that work gets pushed to the edges of front-end practice, someone has to protect it on purpose.
+That layer is where an experience platform lives: semantics, layout, motion, and behavior.
+When it gets pushed to the edges of frontend practice, someone has to protect it on purpose.
 That’s why ownership matters.
-Design keeps focus on how things feel, so it treats HTML, CSS, and accessibility as core experience decisions, not just implementation details.
+Experience Design treats HTML, CSS, and accessibility as experience decisions, not delivery details.

 Andy Bell jokes that some developers are hugging DevEx while their users wait for the page they made to load.
 It’s a light comment, but it captures the difference clearly.
 Developer Experience makes it easier to build.
 Design Engineering makes what is built feel right.

-Section titled “Supporting hybrid roles”Design Engineers often struggle to find a home.
+Design Engineers often struggle to find a home.
 Inside Engineering, attention drifts to frameworks, performance, and internal tooling.
 Peers may not understand why they care so much about interaction details and accessibility.
 Inside Design, peers may not understand their code or the constraints they are working with.

 What they need is a space that respects both sides, and a management layer that can support them.
 Without that space, these people plateau.
 They end up translating between teams instead of leading the experience work they are best positioned to shape.

 I saw the cost of missing support at Cabify.
 Our system was working well, but there was no dedicated design systems leadership.
 Fran, our Design Engineer, had a manager whose focus lived in another team.
 He had no clear path and no sponsor to help him grow inside this hybrid space.
 Even if nobody said it aloud, the message was that the system could run on its own.
 The work stayed strong, but the role stopped evolving, and in the end that lack of support pushed him to leave.
-As someone who had spent years working across design and front-end, I could see how easily these roles fall between disciplines when the work has no one to represent it.
+As someone who had spent years working across design and frontend, I could see how easily these roles fall between disciplines when the work has no one to represent it.
 That realisation stayed with me.

 I don’t associate with being a Software Engineer.
 I associate with being a UX Engineer.
 However, because UX Engineering doesn’t have the career support that Software Engineering does; I need to masquerade as something I’m not just to succeed in a field and have a possibility of promotion.

-Donnie D’Amato Principal UX Platform at GoDaddy These gaps aren’t rare.
+These gaps aren’t rare.
 They show up in many teams, even when the work is strong.
 What matters is what we choose to do about them.

 At Maze, I finally had the chance to act on them.
-I joined the company as a design systems manager because the work needed someone who could support it across teams, not only inside the craft.
+I joined the company as a Design Infrastucture Manager because the work needed someone who could support it across teams, not only inside the craft.
 The Director of Platform Engineering and I partnered to move Philip, our Design Engineer, from Developer Experience into Design Infrastructure.
 That decision wasn’t about territory.
 It was about giving him the sponsorship and structure hybrid roles need, backed by the conversations that shape how teams work together.
 The lesson from Cabify guided that choice: systems grow when someone is looking after the work and the people behind it.
 That understanding reshaped how I approached management.
 I wanted everyone on the team to have the support, clarity, and direction that had been missing before.

-When Design owns the experience platform, Design Engineering becomes a first-class function.
+When Experience Design owns the experience platform, Design Engineering becomes a first-class function.
 These engineers move from supporting design to shaping it.
 They build the architecture of interaction: semantic HTML, scalable CSS, accessible components, and clear APIs that carry experience logic into production.
 They protect the very layer Diana describes as deprioritized and treat it as the core of the experience, not a delivery detail.
 They stop being an edge case and become what they were always meant to be: the technical backbone of the experience.

 Why Content Design is the missing part of the puzzle

-Section titled “Why Content Design is the missing part of the puzzle”If design defines how something works, content defines how it makes sense.
+If design defines how something works, content defines how it makes sense.
 Content Design turns complexity into understanding.
 It guides, reassures, and connects people with products.

 Too often, writers sit alone, serving everyone but belonging nowhere.
 Their work is split across Product, Marketing, and Support, without a shared structure to keep the company’s voice coherent.